 IBM’s Weather Company employs Watson to boost its updated ad targeting platform

-The company uses the massive first-party data from its app users, plus intelligent Watson Ads, to better understand behavioral patterns.
+Watson interprets the company's massive first-party data from its app users, plus powers intelligent Watson Ads, to better understand behavioral patterns.

 The Weather Company has taken another step toward predicting much more than just weather.